Last updated on October 5th, 2023

 Radiator Bleed Valve Leaking

+A radiator bleed valve leaking will usually mean you need to fit a new bleed valve.
 If the bleed screw is sitting in a bigger nut, then you can try tightening the nut with an adjustable spanner.
+If that doesn’t work you should add some PTFE tape or jointing compound.

 - Close both radiator valves (or drain the system)

-- Open the bleed screw with a bleed key to release the pressure and catch the water until stops coming out
+- Open the bleed screw with a bleed key to release the pressure and catch the water until it stops coming out

 - Remove the radiator bleed valve or screw (whichever is leaking)